Office Phone: 828-262-6085

 - B.A.
 University of Kentucky

 Mike Marlowe has been a professor of special education at Appalachian State University since 1986.
-He has also taught at The University of Wyoming and Tennessee Technological University.
+He was chair of the Department of Language, Reading, and Exceptionalities from 1986-1991.
+Dr. Marlowe has also taught at The University of Wyoming and Tennessee Technological University.
 He teaches coursework in the education of children with emotional and behavioral disorders.
-Prior to being a teacher educator he taught children in classrooms for emotional and behavioral disorders in Indiana and Kentucky.
+Prior to receiving his Ph.D. in Special Education from the University of Florida, he taught children in classrooms for emotional and behavioral disorders in Indiana and Kentucky.

-His early research focused on the relationship between the neuropsychological performance of children with disabilities and their exposure to lead and other metal toxins and was published widely in journals in medicine, environmental health, psychology, and special education.
-As a result of this research he was appointed to the editorial board of the Journal of Advancement in Medicine and served as an advisor to the President’s Commission on Mental Retardation.
-His current research interests are (1) the construction of the relationship-driven classroom model for educating children with emotional and behavioral disorders which is based on the teacher stories of Torey Hayden, and (2) using the teacher stories of Hayden in teacher education to modify teachers’ attitudes and practices toward children with disabilities.
+Dr. Marlowe's early research focused on the relationship between the neuropsychological performance of children with disabilities and their exposure to lead and other metal toxins and was published widely in journals in special education, psychology, environmental health, and medicine.
+His current research interests are (1) the construction of the relationship-driven classroom model for educating children with emotional and behavioral disorders which is based on the teacher stories of Torey Hayden, and (2) using the teacher stories of Hayden in teacher education to modify teachers' attitudes and practices toward children with disabilities.